 The Declining Nutrient Content in Food

-Increasing evidence has been showing that the mainstream industrial food system is not serving us well when it comes to the nutrient value of food.
+Increasing evidence has been showing that the mainstream industrial food system is not serving us well when it comes to the nutritional value of food.
 (Read more to know why our food nutrient content is decreasing.)
-A landmark study from the University of Texas (UT) found that there are “reliable declines” in the amount of proteins, calcium, vitamin B2 and vitamin C in vegetables and fruits over the past half century.
-If our diets lack the necessary balance of nutrients, unbalanced nutrients in our diets will lead to biological dysfunction and diseases, e.g. heart disease, stroke and type II diabetes.
+A landmark study from the University of Texas (UT) found 5%-40% declines in nutrient contents in 43 types of vegetables and fruits over the past half century, including proteins, calcium, vitamin B2 and vitamin C. These nutrients are essential to our health.
+Diets lacking in such nutrients will lead to biological dysfunction and diseases, such as heart disease and type II diabetes.

 This is how our project starts.